khanlab/hippunfold/README.md

 Docker (Mac/Windows/Linux) or Singularity (Linux)

 BIDS dataset with T1w and T2w images.
 Highly recommend using 0.8mm isotropic or higher 3D T2w TSE.

-Note: T1w only is available too with `--modality T1w`, however, this is discouraged unless you have high resolution (~0.7mm or better) T1w data, and performance will likely be sub-optimal.
+Note 1: T1w only workflow is available too with `--modality T1w`, however, this is discouraged unless you have high resolution (~0.7mm or better) T1w data, and performance will likely be sub-optimal.
 This is currently being evaluated.

 Note 2: dwi workflows are also available but currently experimental

 ## How to run